freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: https://donate.freecodecamp.org or with a monthly donation via their Patreon account: https://www.patreon.com/m/4797564/**

+### July 15, 2022
+1. Zubin was 37 when he started learning to code.
+Two years later, he landed a job as a developer at Google.
+In this comprehensive career change guide, Zubin shares his tips for minimizing risk during your job search, preparing for technical interviews, and turning your disadvantages into advantages.
+(1 hour read): https://www.freecodecamp.org/news/coding-interview-prep-for-big-tech/

+2. You may have heard the term “private cloud” before.
+It's where you have more fine-grained control of all your servers and services, rather than using a “public cloud” like AWS or Azure. freeCodeCamp just published an in-depth course on Open Stack, an open source DevOps tool for building your own private cloud.
+(1 hour YouTube course): https://www.freecodecamp.org/news/openstack-tutorial-operate-your-own-private-cloud/

+3. Practice your React skills by building your own weather app project.
+You'll code your own weather search engine using the GeoDB API to autocomplete city names, and the OpenWeatherMap API to fetch weather data.
+You'll also learn how to use the powerful Promise.all JavaScript method, along with async/await design patterns.
+(2 hour YouTube course): https://www.freecodecamp.org/news/use-react-and-apis-to-build-a-weather-app/

+4. Ohans Emannuel is a prolific freeCodeCamp contributor and TypeScript enthusiast.
+He analyzed Stack Overflow to find the 7 questions developers ask most about TypeScript.
+In this tutorial, he will answer all of these, including: the difference between Types and Interfaces, how to dynamically assign properties, and what that ! operator does.
+(40 minute read): https://www.freecodecamp.org/news/the-top-stack-overflowed-typescript-questions-explained/

+5. What is abstraction?
+And why is it useful in programming?
+In this tutorial, Tiago will explain how developers use abstraction, through the analogy of learning to drive a car.
+For example, you don't need to know how a braking system works – you just need to know that when you stomp on the brake, the car slows to a stop.
+The exact mechanisms can be abstracted away from the user interface (the brake pedal).
+(10 minute read): https://www.freecodecamp.org/news/what-is-abstraction-in-programming/

+Quote of the Week: *"Behind all developers there are: tons of hours of practice, failed interviews, failed projects, negative emotions like self-doubt, and impostor syndrome.
+No matter how popular, or successful, or good, or smart they are."* — Catalin Pit, Developer and freeCodeCamp Contributor

 ### July 8, 2022
 1. DOM stands for Document Object Model.
 It's a tool that helps developers update HTML elements without needing to reload the page.
 DOM manipulation is when you use JavaScript to add, remove, or modify parts of a web page.
 This is a core skill in front-end development.
 And this course will teach you the basics before moving on to more advanced DOM techniques.
 (3 hour YouTube course): https://www.freecodecamp.org/news/javascript-dom-manipulation/